srkdav/MovieAPI/README.md

   <h3 align="center">Movie REST API</h3>

   <p align="center">
-   The REST API processes and returns the count and the list of movies that he must act in for maximum salary.
+   The REST API processes and returns the count and the list of movies that the actor must act in for drawing maximum salary.
     <br />
    </p>
 </p>